JNRowe/jnrowe.github.io/articles/tips/Importing_gmail_filters_in_mutt.rst

 The ``color`` example sets all mail from the fictitious Joe Bloggs in the mail index to use a bright green foreground and the default background colour.
-The ``score`` example adds another 20 points to mail from John Doe, we add it instead of settings it directly so that we can make use cumulative scoring.
-We must make sure we include ``%N`` in our index_format_ setting to see the scores in the mail index, the above ``index_format`` setting is the one I currently use and it can be seen in the screenshot on the right.
+The ``score`` example adds another 20 points to mail from John Doe, we add it instead of setting it directly is so that we can make use cumulative scoring.
+We must make sure we include ``%N`` in our index_format_ setting to see the scores in the mail index, the above ``index_format`` setting is the one I currently use and it can be seen in the screenshot above.

 I’m sure we’d prefer to automate the generation of the rules, and we can quickly generate a list for :command:`mutt` using our favourite |XML|
 processing tool.
 Today I’m using ruby_, because I know it is installed on Ryan’s system.
-We’re going to keep the identifier data from the Google export just in case we decide to re-import our rules from :command:`mutt` at some point in the future:
+We’re going to keep the identifier data from the Google export just in case we decide to export our rules from :command:`mutt` at some point in the future:

 .. code-block:: ruby